Competition Framework

 A race is when crews compete against each other and the results are determined either by the order the crews cross the finish line, or on the basis of the time it takes to complete a course.

 Ranking Points are awarded when a competitor beats a crew in a race – either a head or regatta.
-The higher up you finish in an event, and the more crews you beat, the more Ranking Points you get.
+The more crews you beat, the more Ranking Points you get.
 The maximum number of Ranking Points you can get in an event is 145.
-Ranking points are awarded for sweep, sculling and coxing.
+Ranking points are awarded separately for sweep, sculling and coxing.

 Personal Ranking Index (PRI)

-The Personal Ranking Index (PRI) is the number of Ranking Points a competitor currently has.
-It is made up of the eight highest Ranking Point allocations gained in competition over the past five years.
-Your PRI reflects your ability and expertise as a rower, and allows competitions to better match competitors and crews of similar ability.
+Your Personal Ranking Index (PRI) is calculated from your best eight points allocations after weighting them for how recently they were awarded .
+Your PRI reflects your ability and experience as a rower, and allows competitions to better match competitors and crews of similar ability.
 Everyone has a separate PRI for sweep, sculling and coxing.

 Crew